jbloom/phyloExpCM/examples/2013Analysis_Influenza_NP_Human_1918_Descended/README.rst

 ------------
 This is a description of an analysis of the effectiveness of experimentally determined substitution models for describing the evolution of influenza nucleoprotein (NP).

+This is the analysis described in the paper `An experimentally determined evolutionary model dramatically improves phylogenetic fit`_.

 This analysis was performed by `Jesse Bloom`_.

 The overall approach is to use the `phyloExpCM`_ package to analyze a NP phylogeny using an experimentally derived substitution model from a `mapmuts analysis of the Aichi68 influenza NP from 2013`_, and to compare this model to various standard codon substitution models.